 First Wednesday Work Parties

 Join us for a First Wednesday Work Party!
-Meet new people, see new places, and support the Land Trust’s ongoing stewardship and restoration work!
+Meet new people, visit unique conservation lands not normally accessible to the public, and do good work to support the Land Trust’s ongoing stewardship and restoration efforts!
 We spend the first Wednesday morning of each month performing restoration work on any one of our conserved properties–many not normally open to the public!
 These work parties are a great way to meet other enthusiastic volunteers, perform important restoration work on conserved lands, and do good in the battle against invasive weeds on Bainbridge Island.
+Work parties take place from 9-11 am.

 Typical work party activities might include invasive plant removal, spreading mulch, planting native vegetation, or general property clean-up.
 See a list of upcoming dates below: